 The Trail

-The summit offers enough open space for a small group to spread out comfortably.
-It's a solid spot for lunch, a long break, or just sitting quietly with the view.
-Early morning and late afternoon light hit the surrounding ranges well if you're thinking about photography.
+The summit area has enough space for a small group to spread out comfortably.
+It's a natural spot for a lunch break or just sitting with the view for a while before heading back down.
+Early morning and late afternoon light hit the surrounding ridges particularly well if you're interested in photography.

 Wildlife and Forest

-A few things worth keeping in mind before you go:
+A few things worth keeping in mind before you head out:

 Recommended gear for this trail